 The council sets aside specific amounts as reserves for future policy purposes or to cover contingencies.
 Reserves are created by appropriating amounts out of the general fund balance in the movement in reserves statement.
 When expenditure to be financed from a reserve is incurred, it is charged to the appropriate service in that year to score against the CIES.
-The reserve is then appropriated back into the general fund balance in the movement in reserves statement so that there is no net charge against council tax for the expenditure.
+The reserve is then appropriated back into the general fund balance in the MiRS so that there is no net charge against council tax for the expenditure.

-Certain reserves are kept to manage the accounting processes for non-current assets, financial instruments, retirement and employee benefits and do not represent usable resources for the council - these reserves are explained in the relevant note.
+Certain reserves are kept to manage the accounting processes for noncurrent assets, financial instruments, retirement and employee benefits and do not represent usable resources for the council - these reserves are explained in the relevant note.

-(xxiii) Revenue expenditure funded from capital under statute
+xxiv.
+Revenue expenditure funded from capital under statute

 Expenditure incurred during the year that may be capitalised under statutory provisions but that does not result in the creation of a non-current asset has been charged as expenditure to the relevant service in the CIES in the year.
-Where the council has determined to meet the cost of this expenditure from existing capital resources, a transfer in the movement in reserves statement from the general fund balance to the capital adjustment account then reverses out the amounts charged so that there is no impact on the level of council tax.
+Where the council has determined to meet the cost of this expenditure from existing capital resources, a transfer in the MiRS from the general fund balance to the capital adjustment account then reverses out the amounts charged so that there is no impact on the level of council tax.

-(xxiv) Value Added Tax (VAT)
+xxv.
+Value Added Tax (VAT)